enso-org/enso/doc/design/type-system/type-discipline.md

 - Would it be okay if we never inferred a `pi` type?
 So all dependent functions must be given explicit signatures.
 - Would we actually _want_ the compiler to insert calls to `coerce`?
+- How do we deal with the fact that named value arguments are part of the interface to a function now?

 <!-- Ara -->